Is ChapStick Unhealthy? A Dermatologist Answers

 ChapStick is one of the most popular lip balms in the world.
 The brand was founded in the 1970s, and is used to treat chapped lips as well as to generally moisturize the lips.

-In this article we’ll answer all of these questions and more as we analyze the ingredients in ChapStick based on medical studies to give our take on whether the brand is healthy or unhealthy.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in ChapStick to give our take on whether it's healthy or unhealthy.

 Ingredient Analysis